oeggy03/tp/docs/UserGuide.md

 desired commands.
 A [command summary](#command-summary) is also available if you prefer to have a quick reference for our command formats!

 Throughout our user guide, you will encounter different text formats or call-out boxes.
-Here are what they indicate:<br>
+Here are what they mean:<br>
 <div markdown="block" class="alert alert-warning">
 **:warning: Warning**<br>
 Information that is important to know to prevent unexpected or undefined behaviour from SOCareers.